 Patellar tendonitis, also known as jumper's knee, is inflammation of the tendon that connects the kneecap to the shin bone.
 If you do get patellar tendonitis, you will feel pain just below your kneecap.
 You will probably feel the pain more as you jump than as you land.

-Treat this pain with rest and use ice and anti-inflammatory medicines.
+Treat this pain with rest.
+You can also use ice and nonsteroidal anti-inflammatory drugs (NSAIDs) to control swelling.
 If the pain continues, see a sports medicine doctor for evaluation and treatment.

 Exercises that strengthen and stretch your quadriceps muscles may be helpful.
 However, sometimes the condition continues even with rehabilitation.
 Surgery is needed in some cases.